floorford/bootcamp--week-09--react/scripts/04-forms/README.md

 - Go through challenges from yesterday

 ## Structure of Day
-- Forms
+- AM: Forms
-- React Router
+- PM: React Router

 ## Forms [20 mins]
 - Need to be careful with inputs